JalaHuseynova/Crop-Yield-Prediction/README.md

 Crop Yield Data: Historical agricultural data is loaded from a local CSV file into an SQL database.

-Weather Data: Annual rainfall and temperature data are collected from an external API and stored in the same SQL database.
+Weather Data: Annual temperature data is collected from an external API and stored in the same SQL database.

 ### SQL → Python Processing